exercism/deprecated-mentors/tracks/elixir/exercises/roman-numerals/README.md

 ```

 This can easily be condensed into a single definition with default arguments.
+However, it should be noted that with this approach, `numerals/2` cannot be
+private and the API with the second argument is exposed.

 ```elixir
 def numerals(number, acc \\ "") do